-Molly is the street name for 1-3-Triflouromethylphenyl piperazine (TFMPP), an industrial chemical used as an intermediate in chemical synthesis in certain chemical industries.
-TFMPP became available in 2001 as a legal alternative to MDMA, or Ecstacy.
-Nicknamed “Molly”, TFMPP is most often used in combination with benzylpiperazine (BZP) and sold as “A2”, “legal E”, or “legal x”, in order to enhance its spectrum of effects.
+Molly is the street name for 3,4-methylenedioxy-methamphetamine (MDMA) or Ecstasy.
+Another drug, 3-Trifluromethylphenylpiperzine (TFMPP( became available in 2001 as a legal alternative to MDMA, or Ecstacy.
+Nicknamed “Legal X” and by some also called “Molly” , TFMPP is most often used in combination with benzylpiperazine (BZP) and sold as “A2”, “legal E”, or “legal x”, in order to enhance its spectrum of effects.
 This enhancement is often powerful and can be extremely dangerous.
 Fatalities have been reported, as a result of overdose or suicide.

 How is Molly used?